Kernelized Decoded Quantum Interferometry: Introduction

-The fragility of standard DQI can be phrased as a precise design question.
+We will refer to this use of $K$ as spectral preconditioning.
+It is helpful to view our setting as a reusable design template: (i) choose a shaping map $P(f)$ that embeds the objective into a spectrum compatible with a fixed interferometer $F$; (ii) insert a parameterized kernel family $K(\theta)$ in front of $F$; and (iii) tune $\theta$ so as to maximize a simple spectral statistic such as the noise–weighted head mass $\Sigma_K(\ell,\eta;d)$.
+Therefore, the fragility of standard DQI can be phrased as a precise design question.
 Given a shaped spectrum $\widehat\psi$ and a noisy channel acting after the interference layer, the native spectral geometry must align with the capabilities of a restricted decoder family.
-In practice this alignment is often destroyed by hardware imperfections or slight instance perturbations.
-Our goal in this work is to replace this incidental alignment by an explicit, tunable degree of freedom: we seek efficiently implementable unitary kernels $K$ such that, under a realistic noise model and for a given decoder family, the resulting noise--weighted head mass $\widetilde H_k$ is provably increased and the corresponding approximation--ratio guarantees are improved.
-In other words, rather than asking whether an instance “has structure,” we ask which kernels expose sufficient spectral structure to place the system above a known decoding threshold.
+In practice this alignment is often destroyed by hardware imperfections or slight instance perturbations \cite{Preskill2018NISQ}.
+Our goal in this work is to replace this incidental alignment by an explicit, tunable degree of freedom: we seek efficiently implementable unitary kernels $K$ such that, under a realistic noise model and for a given decoder family, the resulting noise-weighted head mass $\widetilde H_k$ is provably increased and the corresponding approximation-ratio guarantees are improved.
+In other words, rather than asking whether an instance “has structure,’’ we ask which kernels expose sufficient spectral structure to place the system above a known decoding threshold \cite{RichardsonUrbanke2001}.

 We substantiate this approach through three primary contributions that bridge quantum spectral analysis with classical coding theory.
 First, we establish the Monotonic Improvement Theorem.
-We define the noise-weighted head-spectrum mass $\Sigma_{K}(\ell,\eta)$, a rigorous metric quantifying the effective signal-to-noise ratio entering the decoder.
-We prove that under local depolarizing noise, any increase in $\Sigma_{K}$ strictly improves the k-DQI approximation ratio.
-This result provides a "calculus of robustness," ensuring that spectral engineering translates directly into algorithmic success.
+We define the noise-weighted head-spectrum mass $\Sigma_{K}(\ell,\eta)$, a rigorous metric quantifying the effective signal-to-noise ratio entering the decoder, and prove that under local depolarizing noise \cite{Preskill2018NISQ} any increase in $\Sigma_{K}$ strictly improves the k-DQI approximation ratio.
+This result provides a “calculus of robustness,’’ ensuring that spectral engineering translates directly into algorithmic success.